chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 1. Click **Repository** in the top bar.
 1. Expand **Blueprints**, right-click the desired blueprint, and select **New** > **Provisioning Package**.
 1. In the **Name** box, enter a unique name for the provisioning package.
-1. In the **Environment Id** box, enter an XL Deploy environment that should contain the CIs that XL Deploy creates based on the templates in the package.
+1. In the **Environment Name** box, enter an XL Deploy environment that should contain the CIs that XL Deploy creates based on the templates in the package (optional).
+This field cannot contain forward slashes (`/`).

-    For example, a package could contain templates that create `overthere.SshHost`, `tomcat.Server`, and `tomcat.VirtualHost` CIs.
-XL Deploy can assign these CIs to an environment so you can immediately use them in a deployment.
+    For example, a package could contain bound templates that create `overthere.SshHost`, `tomcat.Server`, and `tomcat.VirtualHost` CIs.
+XL Deploy can assign these CIs to this environment so you can immediately use them in a deployment.

+    When the environment is created, a unique ID will be added to its name, as described in [Provision an environment](/xl-deploy/how-to/provision-an-environment.html#the-unique-provisioning-id).

     ![Create new provisioning package](images/provisioning-create-new-provisioning-package.png)

+1. In the **Directory Path** box, enter the location in the repository where the environment and the CIs that are created should be saved (optional).
+Omit root nodes such as `Environments`.

+    **Important**: The directories specified here must already exist in the repository.

 1. Click **Save**.